-Parkinson's Disease In Vitro Disease Model - MPP+ Assay
+Parkinson's Disease In Vitro Disease Models and PD Screening Assays

 We investigate the functional effects induced by MPP+ at a concentration which affects neuronal activity, neurite and synapse morphology but not yet kills neurons.
-Thus, we focus on the early pathophysiological effects of PD and show that a pre-treatment with endogenous ligands such as GDNF is able to prevent the functional and morphological effects.
+Thus, we focus on the early pathophysiological effects of PD and show that a pre-treatment with endogenous trophic factors such as GDNF or BDNF is able to prevent the functional and morphological effects.